oconnor0/BeaconRoad/CoreRules.md

 * **Soft**: You lose your edge; you become sentimental, passive, gentle.
 * **Unstable**: Your emotional state is volatile.
 You can instantly rage, or fall into despair, act impulsively, or freeze up.
 * **Vicious**: You seek out opportunities to hurt people, even for no good reason.

-## Sleeping and Whatnot

-When you are able to sleep for a full night and get the rest you need, you restore 1 Stress and heal 1 Recovery.

 # Heroic Blessings